 Did you know that Peru has quite a wild side?
 Peru is famous for its Inca Ruins and for its beautiful, colourful markets, culture and people.
-But Peru is so much more!
-The nature of Peru is so diverse that we can dive into different climate zones that generate numerous natural habitats with extraordinary wildlife.
-This wildlife is protected in Peru by many National Parks and Nature Reserves that all provide their own natural wonders.
-Here are just three examples of where you can experience the diversity of Peru and see the beautiful nature that it offers… If you book before June 1st, we offer you a discount of USD $ 20 pp the tours described below!
+But when you plan your travel to Peru, there is so much more to consider!
+Peruvian nature is so diverse with a plethora of climate zones that generate numerous natural habitats with extraordinary wildlife.
+Many national parks and nature reserves that all provide their own natural wonders protect this wildlife in Peru.
+In this blog you can find three examples of where you can experience the diversity of Peru and see beautiful nature on your trip to Peru… Wild Peru: Peru’s National Parks During or After the Pandemic.

-I – Manu National Park in the Amazonian Rainforest
+I – Manu National Park in the Amazon Rainforest

-What about zip-lining in the Peruvian Amazone & spotting caimans by night?
+Zip-lining in the Peruvian Amazon & spotting caimans by night

-Situated in the rainforest of the districts of Cusco and Madre de Dios, Manu National Park is considered the largest natural area of Peru.
+Situated in the rainforest in the departments of Cusco and Madre de Dios, Manu National Park is considered the largest natural area of Peru.
 The Park features such a large number of different species that its unique biodiversity and ecosystems are of great value and are even protected by UNESCO.

 Cut off from the modern world, more than six different traditional tribes reside in the area of Manu.
 Its tropical climate creates high humidity and hot temperatures that make the area a comfortable home for many species.
-This includes more than 20,000 higher plant species, 1,200 butterfly species, 1,000 bird species (merely 300 bird species are found in the US and Canada alone), 200 species of mammals (monkeys, giant otters, peccaries, capybaras, tapirs or jaguars), and an unknown number of reptiles, amphibians and insects.
+This includes more than 2,000-5,000 plant species, with some estimates up to 20,000 plant species, 1,300 butterfly species, 850 bird species, 200 species of mammals (monkeys, giant otters, peccaries, capybaras, tapirs and jaguars), and an unknown number of reptiles, amphibians and insects.
 Furthermore, there are new species that are continually being discovered in Manu National Park!

 Access to Manu is only possible for tourists by means of a recognized agency.
 In Manu, you will have the possibility to stay in comfortable lodges that provide various activities like wildlife watching, guided boat tours, guided walks in nature and swimming in the naturally formed pools.
 There are also camping tours on offer.
 All Dos Manos tours are accompanied by a professional guide who will tell you about the National Park itself, the significance of the rainforest to its habitants, as well as the usage of certain plants for medical or cultural purposes.